gabsanchezd/WinatEcommerce/docs/datacatalog.md

 ## Overview
  The 'gold' layer is the business-level data representation, structured to support analytical and reporting use cases.
-It consists of **dimension** tables and **fact** tables for specific business metrics.
+It consists of **"dimension"** tables and **"fact"** tables for specific business metrics.

 ### 1. gold.sales_star
 - Purpose: Rollup of commerce performance by channel and category.